Click here to read about specific and groundbreaking projects

 The 1997 festival concentrated on Bach and the Romantic movement (in the figures of Mendelssohn and Brahms), which both provided the impetus for the revival of Bach’s music and was influenced by it.
 The next two built upon successes in the previous years in order to prepare for the Bach 250th anniversary in 2000, an occasion marked at St. James’ Palace with a ‘Bach and China’ evening in the presence of HRH The Prince of Wales and presented by the Society’s President Sir David Tang in the magnificent State Apartments.

-Seventy years after the foundation of the LBS, Dr Steinitz’s vision has been realised and is being taken forward.
+Seventy five years after the foundation of the LBS, Dr Steinitz’s vision has been realised and is being taken forward.
+Our Artistic Director is his widow, Margaret Steinitz.
 The choirs used in the festivals are small and professional; the orchestra plays on period instruments; this country’s close ties with the Continent have been marked by the presence of eminent musicians such as the late Gustav Leonhardt; the participation of young performers and a substantial education programme reflects Dr Steinitz’s long association with students and a determination to persuade a new generation of Bach’s greatness.
 In 2010 the Bach Club played host to the charismatic and controversial pianist James Rhodes, the tickets for which were snapped up via Twitter in the space of a week as LBS embraced Social Media when promoting concerts.
+For its 10th Birthday, Art of Moog played to a full Bach Club in 2019, playing Bach on synthesisers and creating some beautiful sounds that were easily recognisable as JSB.
+How far we have come!

-Outside the annual festival, Steinitz Bach Players carries out commissioned engagements, the society hires out its chamber organ and allows its valuable collection of Bach orchestral material to be used by other music organisations nationwide.
-In 1996, the Society’s twice-yearly Journal ‘Bach Notes’ was launched.
-Published in March and September, the Journal serves both as an outlet for the further promotion of the LBS’s own activities and an entrée into the wider world of Bach.
-From day to day Mrs Steinitz is also kept busy with enquiries by ‘phone and e-mail relating to the performances of Bach’s works as well as continually planning and preparing for future events.
-In January 2009, she delivered a Paper entitled ‘Ways to Bach’ at the 2009 Dialogue Meeting of the Bach Network UK at Oxford www.bachnetwork.co.uk.
+Outside the annual festival, Steinitz Bach Players carries out commissioned engagements, the society hires out its chamber organ and allows its valuable collection of Bach orchestral material to be used by other music organisations nationwide, even though IMSLP now beckons.
+In 1996, the Society’s annual Journal ‘Bach Notes’ was launched.
+Published in September, the Journal serves both as an outlet for the further promotion of the LBS’s own activities and an entrée into the wider world of Bach.
+From day to day Mrs Steinitz is also kept busy with enquiries by ‘phone and email relating to the academic background and performances of Bach’s works in addition to continually planning and preparing for future events.
+In January 2009, she delivered a Paper entitled ‘Ways to Bach’ at the 2009 Dialogue Meeting of the Bach Network UK at Oxford.
 This suggested that a greater energy was now required to make Bach, his music, life and times more readily accessible to young people and that the academic world had a vital role to play in working with Bach Societies and others in order to achieve it.
+The Paper was later published in their Journal.

 The LBS has prospered in a competitive artistic and financial climate because it has known how to adapt while staying true to its founder’s goals.
 It is unmoved by musical ideas that are superficially thought out, but always eager to encourage genuine exploration of and research into the Bach repertoire.
 Much of his work still needs vigorous promotion.
 The frontiers must be continually rolled back.